Roadmap

 - an identity skill can be loaded consistently

-- interactions and key actions can be written into a local database
+- interactions and key actions can be written into an append-only local database

 - skill changes can record source events and versions